 The CHRCDA program enhances the capacity of pediatric research institutions to provide junior faculty investigators with cutting-edge training in an academic research setting and to foster translational research by more rapidly applying basic science findings to clinical problems.
 In turn, these forward the goal of the CHRCDA program − to promote the performance of research and transfer of findings that will benefit the health of children.

-Here at Cincinnati Children’s, established investigators including Margaret K. Hostetter, MD, and Louis J. Muglia, MD, PhD, have worked to develop a CHRCDA program of research and mentoring excellence.
+Here at Cincinnati Children’s, established investigators including Tina Cheng, MD, and Paul Spearman, MD, have worked to develop a CHRCDA program of research and mentoring excellence.
 Qualified junior faculty investigators are welcome to apply for the CHRCDA.